salvador-rios/salvador.github.io/README.md

 # PM/Data Analyst

-Hi, I'm Salvador!
-I’ve spent the last few years managing energy transition projects across different regions, but recently, I’ve developed a strong passion for data analytics and data science while completing my Master’s in Management, specializing in Business Analytics.
-Now, I’m excited to take the next step in my career and combine project management with data analytics, where I can apply the new skills I’ve learned.
+Hi, I’m Salvador!
+After managing energy transition projects across different regions, I developed a passion for data analytics while completing my Master’s in Business Analytics.
+Now, I’m excited to combine my project management experience with my new data skills.

-During my studies and work, I’ve become comfortable with analyzing data, identifying trends, and finding ways to improve processes.
-I’ve used tools like PowerBI and Python, but what excites me most is the potential of data to tell a story and help businesses make better decisions.
+Through my studies and work, I’ve become proficient at analyzing data, identifying trends, and improving processes using tools like PowerBI and Python.
+What excites me most is how data can tell stories and help businesses make smarter decisions.

-In addition to my technical skills, I speak English and Spanish fluently and am currently learning French (B1).
-Outside of work, I love exploring new data tools and finding creative ways to apply data to solve real-world problems with international teams.
-I’m ready to bring this passion and my experience into a data-focused role, where I can continue growing and making a positive impact.
+I’m fluent in English and Spanish, and currently learning French (B1).
+Outside of work, I enjoy traveling and going for runs in new places.
+I’m eager to bring my skills and passion to a data-focused role where I can continue growing and making an impact.

 Find my [CV](/assets/files/CV_RIOS-Salvador.pdf) here.